Keynote Speakers

 Practices and research of mobilities are increasingly intertwined with datafication – our everyday movements are turned into data points.
 The use of these ‘big data’ enhances our understanding of ‘big questions’, encompassing issues related to the global environmental impact of various mobility modes.
 The apparent data abundance also raises urgent concerns about growing inequalities, discrimination, and fairness – both in the utilization of mobility data and in instances of restricted data access.
 This presentation introduces a holistic approach to mobility data justice, incorporating crucial epistemological aspects where data contributes to knowledge for designing a just mobility infrastructure, and ontological aspects addressing bias or data incompleteness, which can lead to the creation of segregated urban spaces.
 Furthermore, the presentation emphasizes the increasing need for research and practices that foster justice in global data movements.
 Grounded in empirical examples, it elucidates the intricacies and dynamics of mobility data justice.
 Additionally, it proposes a framework to address the pressing challenges in achieving justice within the realm of mobility data.

-Keynote speech by Prof Nico Van de Weghe
+Keynote speech by Prof. Nico Van de Weghe

 Professor of GIScience